rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 There is a lot of flexibility in the plug-in allowing support for many different situations.
 <br>
 <br>
-<b>Note: To perform actions on internal objects, this plug-in uses the Actions Plug-in.
-The Actions Plug-in must be enabled to control internal objects.</b>
+_Note: To perform actions on internal objects, this plug-in uses the Actions Plug-in.
+The Actions Plug-in must be enabled to control internal objects._
 ##  Supported MQTT Topics

 ### Standard and Custom Topics